Bitcoin's star backers, dip buyers help cryptos recover

 Weston pointed to how $9.13 billion of cryptocurrency positions had been liquidated across exchanges over 24 hours, and $532 billion in total volume transacted.

-Coming off a six-fold jump on the back of rising usage in non-fungible tokens on digital art platforms, ether’s selloff was far more damaging with the digital currency trading 39% below record highs.
+Coming off a six-fold jump on the back of rising usage in non-fungible tokens on digital art platforms, ether’s selloff was far more damaging, with the digital currency trading 39% below its record highs.

 James Quinn, managing director at Q9 Capital, a Hong Kong-based cryptocurrency private wealth manager, said the selling reflected huge crowded positions in ether.

-“Sometimes a market event is looking for a cause.
-I think this is about positioning.
-Over the long term, maybe it’s positive because a very crowded trade from a lot of new entrants means there are a lot of new entrants,” Quinn added.
+Ether is still up more than 270% so far this year, however, outperforming bitcoin’s year-to-date gain of 37%.

-Still, ether is up more than 270% so far this year and bitcoin’s year-to-date gains stand at 37%.
+“This can also be the moment when Bitcoin starts reclaiming the market momentum from ether and other altcoins that have had room to outperform BTC in the last four months,” said Ulrik Lykke, executive director at crypto hedge fund ARK36.

 While some retail traders saw missed opportunities in the slide, others saw the rout as a chance to pick up digital assets on the cheap.